-Unless you're an experienced presenter you may worry you're not very good public speaking or that your presentations aren't interesting, both of which can make you feel anxious about your performance.
+Unless you're an experienced presenter you may worry that you're not very good at public speaking or that your presentations aren't interesting, both of which can make you feel anxious about your performance.
 The good news is there are lots of things you can do to become a more effective - as well as more confident - public speaker, whether you're addressing a handful of people or a crowd of thousands.
 Here are our top presentation tips:

 1. Set your goals

 Ask yourself what you want to achieve with your presentation and how it's going to benefit your audience.
 Do you want to use it to share information with others?
 Is it meant to update your audience or inform them about some important news or decisions?
 Try to make sure you know what your objectives are, and make sure your presentation achieves them clearly.

 Your audience is more likely to be engaged with what you're saying if you can speak about it with passion and conviction.
 If you truly care about your presentation's subject matter, your enthusiasm will shine through.
 Not only that, but speaking with passion can help to overcome nervousness because you'll be so absorbed in what you're saying, you won't have time to worry about how you're being received.

 Good public speakers know how important storytelling is for a successful presentation.
 But talking about yourself, such as including personal anecdotes to illustrate the points you're trying to make, can be even more powerful.
 And as most people feel comfortable talking about themselves, it could help you relax more too.